 3. Apply only one font to your field guide.
 Please choose one from the following: Arial, Times New Roman, or Times.

 4. Apply even spacing between photos.

 Supra-Title: This should include broader location information about your field guide.
 This may include city, state, and country.

 Example: City, State, USA -- Chicago, Illinois, USA

 Meseta del Somuncura, Provincia Río Negro, Patagonia, ARGENTINA Reserva Ecológica Cotacachi-Cayapas, Imbabura, ECUADOR

-Main Title: This text should be short and describe the subject of the guide -- key words can be emphasized in all caps, if applicable.
+Main Title: This text should be short and describe the subject of the guide -- keywords can be emphasized in all caps, if applicable.
 Italicize scientific names if used in the title.
-The title should include the most specific location pertaining to your field guide.
+The title should include the most specific location of your field guide.

 Required Formatting: 18-20 point font size, bold.

 Example: (Organisms) of (specific locality or region), Selected Native Plants of Soto Woods Forest Preserves

 Plantas Representativas del Bosque Protector Tanlahua SELECTED VASCULAR EPIPHYTES of Western Paraná Common BUTTERFLIES of the Chicago Region